New York Cheesecake

 Storage

-Store the cheesecake in the fridge for up to 4 or 5 days, covered in an airtight container.
+I have this cheesecake stores best in the fridge for up to 4 or 5 days, covered in an airtight container.

 You can also freeze the cheesecake for up to 2 months.
 To freeze, place it in an airtight container or wrap it tightly in plastic wrap and then in an airtight container.